lunar/payments-plugin-zen-cart/README.md

 Under the Zen Cart Lunar settings, you can:
  * Update the payment method text in the payment gateways list
  * Update the payment method description in the payment gateways list
- * Update the title that shows up in the payment popup
- * Add public & app keys
+ * Add app & public keys and configuration ID for the MobilePay method
- * Set the status the order should get into when you do a refund/void/capture
+ * Set the status the order should get into when you do a capture/refund/void
- * Change the capture type (Instant/Manual via the transaction tool)
+ * Change the capture type (Instant or Delayed via the transaction tool)